Tom-Camp/compliance_tools/README.md

 ## Usage

-Once the module is enabled, run:
+### List Privileged Users

+To list all users with the _Administrator_ role run:
 `drush ct:privilege-users --role=Administrator`
-to list all users with the _Administrator_ role.

 You can list multiple roles using a comma separated list, for example:
 `drush ct:privilege-users --role=Administrator, Manager`

 You can also use the _drush_ alias, for example:
 `drush ct-lpu --perms="Administer users, Change own username"` to list all users with the _Administer users_ and _Change own users_ permissions.

+### Get Failed Login attemp settings

+To get the settings for failed logins run:
+`drush ct:failed-logins`

 ## Maintainers